بررسی واکنش صفات مورفولوژیک، فنولوژیک و عملکردی رقمها و لاینهای ایزوژن نزدیک زودرس گندم نان به قطع آبیاری در مراحل رشد زایشی

 نویسندگان [English]

-Overall, the findings of this study showed that the the near-isogenic lines outperformed their parent cultivars in terms of yield and other agronomic traits.
-The near-isogenic line of Mahdavi, by employing an earliness strategy and shortening the time for flowering and maturity, achieved the highest grain yield under both full irrigation and cut-off irrigation treatments.
+Conclusion: Overall, the findings of this study showed that the the near-isogenic lines outperformed their parent cultivars in terms of yield and other agronomic traits.
+The near-isogenic line of Mahdavi, by employing an earliness strategy and shortening the time to flowering and maturity, achieved the highest grain yield under both full irrigation and cut-off irrigation treatments.
 Therefore, similar to the Mehregan cultivar, it is recommended for cultivation under mild water stress conditions in the Khuzestan region.

 کلیدواژهها [English]